OSInside/kiwi/doc/source/contributing.rst

 project required Python modules, you are ready to work.

-The :command:`develop` target of the :command:`setup.py` script automatically creates the application entry point called :command:`kiwi-ng`, which allows to simply call the application from the current code base:
+The :command:`develop` target of the :command:`setup.py` script automatically creates the application entry point called :command:`kiwi-ng-3`, which allows to simply call the application from the code in the virtual environment:

 .. code:: bash

-    $ kiwi-ng --help
+    $ kiwi-ng-3 --help

 In order to leave the development mode just call: